Daniel Gade: Career

 Gade was wounded in action twice and decorated for valor while serving as a tank company commander in Iraq.
 After Gade's second injury, his entire right leg was amputated.
 He was awarded the Bronze Star and the Legion of Merit.

-Gade has advocated for veteran disability policies that encourage self-reliance and vocational rehabilitation.
+Gade has been a vocal critic of veterans' services and disability policies and equated the VA’s monthly payments to qualifying veterans as a system that rewards unemployment and disengagement.
+Rather, Gade advocates for a system that encourages self-reliance and vocational rehabilitation.
 He has authored a couple of scholarly articles in that field, most notably in Health Economics and the Journal of Public Administration Research and Theory.
 In 2012, Gade began serving as an advisor at the Philanthropy Roundtable for its veterans work.
 In 2013, he published an article in National Affairs about disability benefits and their failure to achieve positive outcomes for disabled veterans.
 In 2013, Gade authored an article in The Wall Street Journal arguing that disability claims in the United States Department of Veterans Affairs backlog were due in large part to the agency's expansive definition of "disability".
-Daniel Huang and Gade co-authored a policy review book, Wounding Warriors: How Bad Policy Is Making Veterans Sicker and Poorer, which questions the efficacy of present disability services for veterans.
+In 2021, Gade and Daniel Huang, a former Wall Street Journal financial reporter, co-authored a policy review book, Wounding Warriors: How Bad Policy Is Making Veterans Sicker and Poorer.
+Gade and Huang's book questioned the efficacy of existing disability services and posited that the VA “robs veterans of their vitality” and spawns a “culture of entitlement” among veterans and a pernicious “network of enablers.”
+Gade and Huang's book referred to veterans who served after 9/11 as “a generation that wants to be given everything even if they don’t deserve it.”
+The book also described veterans undergoing treatment for post-traumatic stress disorder as “wannabes” because they tell their therapists “stories that sound a lot like a bad day rather than a traumatic moment.”
+On October 29, 2025, Gade testified before a Senate Veterans' Affairs Committee that the VA system encourages veterans to be sick, that disability ratings have been misapplied and that "9 of the top 10 conditions for newly rated veterans are easily exaggerated or totally unverifiable."

-Gade served in the administration of President George W. Bush.
-Gade returned to West Point in 2011, and he retired from the Army in 2017.
-In 2015, Gade was appointed to the National Council on Disability.
-In 2017, Gade was nominated to be a member of the Equal Employment Opportunity Commission, but later withdrew from consideration citing the "toxic political climate in Washington."
+Gade has been involved in politics and served in the administration of President George W. Bush.
+Gade then returned to West Point in 2011 until his 2017 retirement from the Army.
+During this period, Gade had been appointed in 2015 to the National Council on Disability by then Speaker John Boehner.
+In 2017, Gade was nominated to become a member of the Equal Employment Opportunity Commission but later withdrew from consideration citing the "toxic political climate in Washington."

-Since 2019, Gade has worked as a Professor of Practice at American University's School of Public Affairs.
+In 2019, Gade formed an association with American University's School of Public Affairs as a Professor of Practice.